olliepalmer/audiogrep-experiments/project-log.md

 ## Idea

 The idea is to put a workflow together to take audio recordings, cut them up, categorise them, then use them in generative compositions which somehow reflect the place they're made.
+This follows on from a project I half-developed at [V2_](httsp://v2.nl) last year as part of a [Summer Sessions](https://summersessions.net) residency.

 ## The process